VeronicaHurtado/FinTech-Week1-Session3/README.md

 ## Why FinTech as a career path?

 For the past year I have become interested in Finances and investment.
-Also, my current role is closely related to Payments, thus FinTech could help me to get a better role at my current job :)
+Also, my current role is closely related to Payments, thus FinTech could help me get a better role at my current job :)